anojndr/Discord_AI_chatbot/README.md

 **🔗 View Output Better:**
 - Creates a shareable link to text.is with improved formatting for long responses and code.

+**📚 Show Sources:**
+- If the response was generated using Gemini's native grounding, this button will display the web sources used.

 ---

 ### Smart Table Rendering: